0x1eef/offvsix/README.md

 * Cross-platform support: Windows, macOS, Linux, and BSD
 * Download specific versions of VS Code extensions
 * Supply a text file with a list of extensions to download them all at once
+* Avoid redundant downloads when an extension already exists on disk

 ## Install